Xiaohui-Jiang/MedImageViewer/README.md

 ## Other notes

 We try our best to meet the requirements of mypy for our project, but we found that some features in PyQt5, which exist, are considered non-existent by mypy.
 After researching online, it appears that mypy does not correctly handle some features in PyQt5.
 For these cases, we used # type: ignore # noqa to prevent errors.
-Additionally, we encountered issues with importing MATPLOTLIB and seaborn, receiving messages like 'module is installed, but missing library stubs or py.typed marker', even though there are no problems with their installation and usage.
+Additionally, we encountered issues with importing matplotlib and seaborn, receiving messages like 'module is installed, but missing library stubs or py.typed marker', even though there are no problems with their installation and usage.

 The tests can pass smoothly locally, but for incorporating into github workflow, it seems that the GUI cannot be tested in the github workflow, so we delete the part of test in PR in workflow file.